 The genset will continue to run after a breaker trips.
-Turn off all appliances and other loads, then reset the breaker.
+Turn off all loads, then reset the breaker.
 If it trips again, a short circuit is indicated.
 Turn off the set and contact a qualified technician for assistance.

-If the breaker does not trip, turn on only as many appliances as the breaker size allows (see Connecting A Load in this section).
-If the breaker trips again, a defective appliance or circuit breaker is indicated.
+If the breaker does not trip, turn on only as many devices as the breaker size allows (see Connecting A Load in this section).
+If the breaker trips again, a defective load or circuit breaker is indicated.